Prag8855/aab/content/guides/free-schufa-berlin.md

 If you have a printer at home, you can get a Schufa from [ImmobilienScout24](https://bonitaetscheck.immobilienscout24.de/) and print it yourself.
 It costs €29.95, but you can download and print it instantly.

 **This service does not work for everyone**.
 You must verify your identity with your bank.
 Not all banks can do this.
-If your bank is not supported, you must send a verification document by mail and wait a few days.
+If your bank is not supported, you must send a verification document by post and wait a few days.
 You can ask for a refund on their [live chat](https://www.immobilienscout24.de/kontakt.html).

 How to request a Schufa on ImmobilienScout24:

 1. Fill the form on [this page](https://bonitaetscheck.immobilienscout24.de/).
 2. Enter your payment information.
 3. Verify your identity with GiroIdent.
-If that does not work, you must verify your identity by mail.
+If that does not work, you must verify your identity by post.
 This takes a few days, so it's easier to ask for a refund and get your Schufa from Postbank or Volksbank.

 ### Directly from Schufa Holding AG

 You can request a Schufa directly from SCHUFA Holding AG.
 This the company that collects Schufa scores.

 This costs 30€.
-You will get your Schufa by mail in 1 to 3 days.
+You will get your Schufa by post in 1 to 3 days.

 **[Request a Schufa](/out/meineschufa)** - meineSchufa